Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 openstack subnet create --network $NETWORK_NAME --subnet-range 192.168.120.0/24 $SUBNET_NAME
 ```

-However, if you want to specify an allocation pool, you can define it using various parameters.
+However, if you want to specify an allocation pool, you can define it using various parameters.<br>
 For example, to create a subnet with CIDR 192.168.120.0/24, allocating only 50 IP addresses from the CIDR, and using a specific gateway, you can use the following command:

 ```bash